jgennari/jgennari.github.io/content/posts/teams-gpt-chatbot-pt2.md

 1. Get the replies to the message
 2. Parse the JSON response from the graph
-3. Initialize the array to store the entire conversation (including the original prompt and initilization message)
+3. Initialize the array to store the entire conversation (including the original prompt and initialization message)
 4. Iterate over the replies and add them to the array
 5. Set the `isComplete` variable to true if the last message is "done"
 6. Clear the array